Professor GREEN, Clarence G.

 Publications

 - Green, C., Giblin, I., & Mulder, J. (2024).
 A systematic narrative synthesis review of the effectiveness of genre theory and systemic functional linguistics for improving reading and writing outcomes within K-10 education.
-The Australian Journal of Language and Literacy.
+The Australian Journal of Language and Literacy. https://doi.org/10.1007/s44020-024-00060-y

-- Green, C., Keogh, K., Sun, H., & O’Brien, B. (2023).
+- Green, C., Keogh, K., Sun, H., & O’Brien, B. (2024).
 The Children’s Picture Books Lexicon (CPB-Lex): A large-scale lexical database from children’s picture books.
-Behavior Research Methods, 1-18.
+Behavior Research Methods, 56(5), 4504–4521. https://doi.org/10.3758/s13428-023-02198-y

-- Steinkrauss, R., Green, C., Verspoor M., & Sun, H. (2023) A Dynamic Usage Based Perspective of Bilingual Children’s VAC Development in English.
+- Steinkrauss, R., Green, C., Verspoor, M., & Sun, H. (2023).
+A Dynamic Usage Based Perspective of Bilingual Children’s VAC Development in English.
 International Journal of Complexity in Education, 4(1), 9-36.

 - Baghdadli, A., Arcuri, G., Green, C., Gauthier, L., Gagnon, P., & Gagnon, B. (2023).
 The Fast Cognitive Evaluation (FaCE): a screening tool to detect cognitive impairment in patients with cancer.
-BMC cancer, 23(1), 1-12.
+BMC Cancer, 23(1), 35.

-- Green.
-C. (2022) Extensive Reading of General Fiction and Incidentally Building a 9000 word vocabulary: Do Corpus Simulations Suggest it is Possible?
-Reading in a Foreign Language.
-(Q1)
+- Green, C. (2022).
+Extensive Reading of General Fiction and Incidentally Building a 9000 word vocabulary: Do Corpus Simulations Suggest it is Possible?
+Reading in a Foreign Language, 34(2), 232–247.

-- Green., C. (2021) Extensive viewing of children’s entertainment and the potential for incidentally learning early years reading vocabulary: A corpus study.
+- Green, C. (2021).
+Extensive viewing of children’s entertainment and the potential for incidentally learning early years reading vocabulary: A corpus study.
 Language and Education.

 - Green, C., & Sun, H. (2021).
 Global estimates of syntactic alignment in adult and child utterances during interaction: NLP estimates based on multiple corpora.
 Language Sciences, 85, 101353.